 Drinking Water Standards

-The EPA's authority under the Safe Drinking Water Act sets Federal limits for drinking water contaminants.
+The EPA's authority under the Safe Drinking Water Act sets federal limits for drinking water contaminants.
 Water suppliers must provide water that meets these standards, called maximum contaminant levels.
-Some states have adopted the EPA’s drinking water standards as legally enforceable groundwater protection standards.
+Some states have adopted the EPA's drinking water standards as legally enforceable groundwater protection standards.
 These standards are often used in assessing laboratory test results of water from private wells.
-The EPA website has more information on drinking water and health.

 |Picocurie (pCi) is a term that scientists use to describe how much radiation and, therefore, how much tritium, is in the water.
 A pCi is a unit that can be measured by laboratory tests.

-The EPA's dose-based drinking water standard of 4 mrem per year is based on a maximum contaminant level of 20,000 picocuries per liter (pCi/L) for tritium.
+The EPA's dose-based drinking water standard of 4 mrem per year is based on a maximum contaminant level of 20,000 picocuries per liter for tritium.
 If other similar radioactive materials are also present in the drinking water, the annual dose from all the materials combined shall not exceed 4 mrem per year.
-This standard was expected to be exceeded only in extraordinary circumstances (EPA, 1975; EPA, 1976b)
+This standard was expected to be exceeded only in extraordinary circumstances (EPA, 1975; EPA, 1976b).

 Atomic Energy Commission (U.S.) (AEC), "Licensing of Production and Utilization Facilities," Federal Register, Vol. 36, No. 111, pp. 11113—11117, Washington, DC, June 9, 1971.